Arjunsharmahehe/Twitter-clone-1.0/README.md

 ## Lessons Learned

-In the making of this project, I stumbled upon a lot of hurdles which taught to a lot, like how to effectively utilize flex containers, how to make the website responsive, how you're not supposed to define pixels but use percentages, and how to use media queries.
+In the making of this project, I stumbled upon a lot of hurdles which taught a lot, like how to effectively utilize flex containers, how to make the website **responsive**, how you're not supposed to define pixels but use percentages, and how to use **media queries**.